Personal Injuries Claim Process

 2. Time waits for no person

 The first step to consider is if you are within the time limit to bring a personal injuries claim?
 You have two years from the date of the accident or the date you are aware that there was a connection between the injuries and the matters you believe to have caused the injuries.
-The Injuries Board (formerly known as the Personal Injuries Assessment Board aka PIAB) and the courts are the two routes you can recover compensation for the personal injuries you have suffered.
+The Personal Injuries Assessment Board aka PIAB and the courts are the two routes you can recover compensation for the personal injuries you have suffered.

-The Injuries Board is the first route that you must follow when seeking compensation for your personal injuries.
+The Personal Injuries Assessment Board is the first route that you must follow when seeking compensation for your personal injuries.

 It is a statutory body which provides independent assessment of personal injury compensation for victims of workplace, motor and public liability accidents.
 It does not cover psychological injury or assess personal injury claims that are the result of medical negligence.